HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/configuring_local_flexnet_entitlement_server.md

-# Configuring a local HCL FlexNet entitlement server
+# Configuring a Local FlexNet Entitlement Server
 With HCL Digital Experience Cloud Native 9.5 Kubernetes production environments, you can optionally configure a local FlexNet entitlement server to more strictly control the environment in which your entitlement checks are made.

 By using this process, you can remain in entitlement compliance without requiring outbound connections to the HCL-hosted FlexNet entitlement service from your HCL Digital Experience Cloud Native 9.5 Kubernetes production installations.